Norton CEVC Primary School

 Implementation

-All class enjoy at least one 60-minute Science lesson a week.
+All classes enjoy at least one 60-minute Science lesson a week.
 All teachers follow the national curriculum objectives for their year group.
 Teachers plan engaging lessons which cover the statutory objectives in meaningful ways, using outside areas where appropriate and providing opportunities for children to use a range of scientific equipment.
 Children are able to work alone, in pairs or as a part of a group.
 All age-groups are encouraged to explore science practically and work scientifically in a range of experiments and investigations.
 STEM learning activities are used to enhance the curriculum across year groups.
 Safety when using equipment is a primary focus for all staff.
 Science share mornings have given families and staff opportunities to explore and enjoy Science.

 Long-Term Planning, Progression and Assessment

-Priorities for Science at Norton CEVC Primary 2022-23
+Priorities for Science at Norton CEVC Primary 2024-25

 Each year, subject leaders identify priorities for the development of provision in their subjects.